hLeePage/goals_api_2/README.md

 `POST`   `/goals/36/comments`
 ```
 {
- 'comment':
+ "comment":
    {
-    'body': 'You are superbad!'
+    "body": "You are superbad!"
    }
 }
 ```